Master of Social Work (Professional Qualifying)

 Candidates may be required to undertake placements away from the campus at which they are enrolled at their own expense.

 Maximum allowed Pass Conceded (PC) grade

 Supplementary exam for final subject

-A student who has failed the final subject towards the award and who gained 40% or more of the marks for that subject, may be granted a supplementary examination in that subject.
+A candidate who has failed the final subject towards the award and who gained 40% or more of the marks for that subject may be granted a supplementary examination in that subject.
 However if that subject is required for accreditation, then the criteria specified by that accreditation will apply.

-Credit gained for any subject shall be cancelled 15 years after the date of the examination upon which the credit is based if, by then, the student has not completed this course.
+Advanced standing gained for any subject shall be cancelled 10 years after the date of the examination upon which the advanced standing is based if, by then, the candidate has not completed this course.

 Inclusion of majors on testamur

 Not applicable - this course does not have majors